How to Get a Job Abroad Teaching English to KidsBy Coleen Monroe

 Focus on Asia

 Many of the jobs working with young learners can be found in Asia, where salaries, benefits, and working conditions tend to be more favorable.
-There are well-established TEFL markets in South Korea and China, for example, but more emerging markets (such as Cambodia and Vietnam) have a strong thirst for teachers, too.
+There are well-established TEFL markets in South Korea, for example, but more emerging markets (such as Cambodia and Vietnam) have a strong thirst for teachers, too.

 Positions teaching young learners and teens also exist in other regions, particularly Europe.
 While recruiters are less commonly used in this region, open positions are usually posted on TEFL job boards, and can be applied to directly.